 top of page

-This three-year fellowship is part of Google DeepMind's Academic Fellowship Programme, which aims to support groundbreaking postdoctoral research in Computer Science
+This three-year fellowship is part of Google DeepMind's Academic Fellowship Programme, which aims to support groundbreaking postdoctoral research in Computer Science and artificial intelligence (AI) by providing opportunities to

 early-career researchers to develop their academic and leadership skills.

-Their research and career development will benefit from Imperial’s Department of Computing’s world-leading research environment, the interdisciplinary AMR expertise of the Fleming Initiative, and the offer of support from a senior Google DeepMind Mentor.
+Dr Nicholas Moser is appointed as the new Google DeepMind's Academic Fellow, and his fellowship will be co-hosted by the Department of Computing and Fleming Initiative.
+His research and career development will benefit from Imperial’s Department of Computing’s world-leading research environment, the interdisciplinary AMR expertise of the Fleming Initiative, and the offer of support from a senior Google DeepMind Mentor.

 Through this fellowship, we are proud to showcase the shared commitment of the Fleming Initiative and Google DeepMind to building the interdisciplinary expertise needed to unlock AI-driven solutions for AMR.